Victoria Park is one of London’s most important historic parks

 The park is the largest in Tower Hamlets at 86.18 hectares

-London Parks with around 12 million visits per
+with around 9 million visits per

 year.
 The park is bordered on its northern boundary